dairer/how-to-bash/README.md

 ```

 ### Calculations with `let`
-Preforming calculations with `let` is much the same.
+Preforming calculations with `let` is much the same as with `expr`
-Note that we have to store the result before we can access it.
+Note that we have to store the result before we can access it when working with `let`.

 > **`calcWithLet.sh`**
 >```Bash